 acl_name The name of an address_match_list as defined by the acl statement. address_match_list A list of one or more ip_addr, ip_prefix, key_id, or acl_name elements, see Section 6.1.1. masters_list A named list of one or more ip_addr with optional key_id and/or ip_port.
-A masters_list may include other masters_lists. domain_name A quoted string which will be used as a DNS name, for exam- ple"my.test.domain". namelist A list of one or more domain_name elements. dotted_decimal One to four integers valued 0 through 255 separated by dots ('.'), such as 123 , 45.67 or 89.123.45.67 . ip4_addr An IPv4 address with exactly four elements in dotted_decimal notation. ip6_addr An IPv6 address, such as 2001:db8::1234.
+A masters_list may include other masters_lists. domain_name A quoted string which will be used as a DNS name, for exam- ple "my.test.domain". namelist A list of one or more domain_name elements. dotted_decimal One to four integers valued 0 through 255 separated by dots ('.'), such as 123 , 45.67 or 89.123.45.67 . ip4_addr An IPv4 address with exactly four elements in dotted_decimal notation. ip6_addr An IPv6 address, such as 2001:db8::1234.
 IPv6 scoped ad- dresses that have ambiguity on their scope zones must be disambiguated by an appropriate zone ID with the percent character ('%') as delimiter.
 It is strongly recommended to use string zone names rather than numeric identifiers, in or- der to be robust against system configuration changes.
 How- ever, since there is no standard mapping for such names and identifier values, currently only interface names as link iden- tifiers are supported, assuming one-to-one mapping between interfaces and links.
-For example, a link-local address fe80::1 on the link attached to the interface ne0 can be specified as $(220, 12)$ and $(220, 12)$ by the link is a second seco fe80::1%ne0 .
-Note that on most systems link-local addresses always have the ambiguity, and need to be disambiguated. ip_addr An ip4_addr or ip6_addr.
+For example, a link-local address fe80::1 on the link attached to the interface ne0 can be specified as $6^{29}$ units and $1^{2}$ and $1^{2}$ beta that an most systems link local addresses fe80::1%ne0 .
+Note that on most systems link-local addresses in odda always have the ambiguity, and need to be disambiguated. ip_addr An ip4_addr or ip6_addr.